 Students will need a large, three-ring binder to store their Summary Pages and workbook pages if they complete those.

 Each course includes a 196-page workbook (PDF) that reinforces learning and provides parents with a tool for evaluating a student’s understanding of what he or she has read.
 The workbooks are set up with weekly assignments that cover groups of chapters in A Patriot’s History and some of the other assigned books.
-(Books that are referenced in the workbooks are identified with a star in the list of resources in the course guide, so you’ll know in advance which ones should be read if you use the workbooks.)
+(Books that are referenced in the workbooks are identified with a star in the list of resources in the course schedules, so you’ll know in advance which ones need to be read if you plan to use the workbooks.)

-There are various types of questions to answer including some that require short answers, short-essay responses, multiple-choice responses, and true/false responses.
-In addition, the workbooks have assignments that require additional reading (brief articles found on the internet), critical thinking activities, and map work.
+There are various types of questions to answer including some that require short responses, short-essay responses, multiple-choice responses, and true-false responses.
+In addition, the workbooks have assignments that require additional reading (such as brief articles found on the internet), critical thinking activities, and map work.

 The workbooks are supposed to be optional, but they offer an easy and effective method for getting student feedback regarding what they are learning.
 The last part of each workbook consists of more than 70 pages that serve as the answer key, and I would recommend separating the PDF pages so that students don’t have access to the answers.

-Guest Hollow’s High School American History courses can be quite challenging because of the number of resources used.
-The combination of resources presents a rich and multi-sided view of our country’s history that you can’t get from a single textbook.
+Guest Hollow’s High School American History courses can be quite challenging if you use many of the recommended resources.
+However, the combination of resources presents a rich and multi-sided view of our country’s history that you can’t get from a single textbook.
 And the various activities, including those in the workbooks, provide solid documentation of learning.
-If parents take advantage of the flexibility suggested in the guides, they can tailor courses to suit both the abilities and interests of students.
+If parents take advantage of the flexibility suggested in the schedules, they can tailor courses to suit both the abilities and academic interests of students.